strategy-coach/praxis/ai-interactions-engineering-manifesto/text-to-sql.md

 ## The Ultimate Trust Model: Custom Local LLMs

 The highest level of trust comes when the model itself is fully local, trained exclusively on your own schema, queries, and policies, with no access to external, ungrounded facts.
+In regulated, multi-tenant environments, traditional general-purpose LLMs (e.g., OpenAI, Claude) are inadequate for the highest trust scenarios.
+Even with careful prompting and schema-aware RAG, horizontal models:

+* Cannot guarantee exclusion of ungrounded, external knowledge.
+* Are dependent on vendor-controlled infrastructure and training data.
+* Lack built-in awareness of tenant-level access controls and business rules.

+The ultimate trust model is therefore built on:

+1. Local-only model hosting (air-gapped or network-restricted).
+2. Fine-tuning with in-domain schema, queries, and policies.
+3. Continuous retraining based on approved queries and outcomes.
+4. Integrated provenance logging for every interaction.

 Advantages: